 Varanasi – The Spiritual Center of India:

-Because the city of Varanasi (pictured above) has long been held in high regard by Hinduis, Buddhists, Jainis, and Sikhs alike, it has gained the reputation as being the spiritual capital of India.
-The vibrant, colorful, and bustling town that sits along the banks of India’s holiest rivers, the Ganges, is especially important to Hindus who consider it the most important of seven sacred pilgrimage sites collectively known as the Sapta Puri.
+Because the city of Varanasi (pictured above) has long been held in high regard by Hindus, Buddhists, Jainis, and Sikhs alike, it has gained a reputation as being the spiritual capital of India.
+The vibrant, colorful, and bustling town that sits along the banks of India’s holiest river, the Ganges, is especially important to Hindus who consider it the most important of seven sacred pilgrimage sites collectively known as the Sapta Puri.
 Hindu theology tells us that Varanasi, which is located in the state of Uttar Pradesh and commonly referred to as Banaras, was founded by Shiva, who is one of the religion’s most important Gods.
 Many of the most sacred Hindu scriptures, such as the Vedas and the Mahabharata, also prominently mention the city as being a true spiritual wonder.
-Additionally, Buddhists believe that the Buddha founded Buddhism near Varanasi around 528 B.C.E., Jains recognize the city as the birthplace of four of the religion’s most revered Tirthankaras, or spiritual saviors, and Sikhs attribute a visit to the city by Guru Nanak, the founder of Sikhism, as playing an important role in the religion’s creation.
+Additionally, Buddhists believe that the Buddha founded Buddhism near Varanasi around 528 B.C.E., Jains recognize the city as the birthplace of four of the religion’s most revered Tirthankaras or spiritual saviors, and Sikhs attribute a visit to the city by Guru Nanak, the founder of Sikhism, as playing an important role in the religion’s creation.

-Even though it is estimated that there are 23,000 Hindu temples in and around Varanasi, the mystical spiritual ambience the city is known for is most apparent near the holy waters of the Ganges.
-It is here where visitors will find the infamous Varanasi Ghats, or embankments of stone steps that connect the city to India’s holiest river.
-Hindu theology tells us that both the Ganges River and the city of Varanasi are blessed with mystical spiritual powers unlike any place on earth.
+Even though it is estimated that there are 23,000 Hindu temples in and around Varanasi, the mystical spiritual ambiance the city is known for is most apparent near the holy waters of the Ganges.
+It is here where visitors will find the infamous Varanasi Ghats or embankments of stone steps that connect the city to India’s holiest river.
+Hindu theology tells us that both the Ganges River and the city of Varanasi are blessed with mystical spiritual powers, unlike any place on earth.
 Not only do Hindus believe that washing one’s self in the Ganges will cleanse them of a lifetime of sin, but also that dying in Varanasi assures Moksha or eternal liberation from the cycle of death and rebirth.
 Additionally, It is because of the city’s mystical spiritual potency that a number of Ghats have become globally recognized as the places where families publicly cremate their deceased loved ones.
 University of Harvard comparative religions professor and celebrated author Diana L. Eck tells of the holy city:

 The city illuminates truth and reveals reality.
 It does not bring new wonders into the scope of vision, but enables one to see what is already there.
 Where this eternal light intersect the earth, it is known as Kashi [Varansi].”